How To Make Apple Pie With Graham Cracker Crust

 Can I use a store-bought graham cracker crust?

-I think so, but I didn't test that recipe.
-That said, making the crust is super easy and well worth the few minutes it takes.
+I think so, but I didn't test it that method.
+That said, making this crust is super easy and well worth the few minutes it takes.

 Can you make the apple filling in advance?